-It is time for a new Fall wreath for the door and me being one who likes to push the color boundaries and traditions, decided to make it in deep plums and purples with a touch of lime.
+It is time for a new fall wreath for the door!
+And me being one who likes to push the color boundaries and traditions, decided to make it in deep plums and purples with a touch of lime.
 For that color palette, the paper flower of choice must be a hydrangea, right?
-I started with 5 metallic papers in text weight from paper-papers.com.
-I chose Ruby, Punch, Kunzite, Violette and Opal and to add an extra layer of color, printed them with a watercolor wash on a laser printer.
-You can dowload the purple, blue and green washes here.
-I then chose three leaf colors, Botanic, Emerald & Fairway.
-I picked the Emerald to coordinate with the color of my front door so you may choose a more traditional green if you prefer.
+To see how I made this DIY paper hydrangea wreath, check out my tutorial below.

-To make the 11 flower heads, each is a mix of two colors to add depth.
-I printed 5 sheets of each color to make 25 sheet total.
-Plum watercolor on Ruby, Violette and Punch, blue watercolor on Kunzite and green watercolor on Opal.
+To make the 11 flower heads, each one is a mix of two colors to add depth.
+I printed five sheets of each color to make 25 sheets total.
+Plum watercolor on Ruby, Violette, and Punch; blue watercolor on Kunzite; and green watercolor on Opal.
 I then used my Cricut Explore to trim the 30 petals per sheet until I had a pile of 750 petals.

-For this wreath I am using a different technique than the hydrangeas I made for the hydrangea bouquet as it does not need to look as delicate on the wreath form.
-Instead of a wire dome, I used the 4 inch foam balls cut into half and attached to a wreath form.
+For this DIY paper hydrangea wreath, I am using a different technique than the hydrangeas I made for the hydrangea bouquet as it does not need to look as delicate on the wreath form.
+Instead of a wire dome, I used the 4-inch foam balls cut into half and attached to a wreath form.
 This is also a quicker method to assemble the hydrangea blooms into a wreath.
 Absolutely gorgeous results, don’t you think?

 You can find all of the tools and materials needed listed on the right hand side at the top of this post – including links to our top-match paper picks from our shop for this project.